isaacnmm/pestpolicy-hugo2XX/content/posts/harris-boric-acid-roach-powder-with-lure-review/index.md

 - harri
 - boric
 layout: post
-- -
+---

-- In this post, I've reviewed Harris Boric Acid powder as an effective roach killer.
+In this post, I've reviewed Harris Boric Acid powder as an effective roach killer.
 Harris Boric Acid is a historic roach control method, at least the composition's chemical side.
 In addition to killing roaches, the boric acid powder will also exterminate other bugs such as silverfish, palmetto bugs, and water bugs.
-Boric Acid is highly effective in killing roaches yet also budget
-- friendly and thus topping the best roach killers available today.
+Boric Acid is highly effective in killing roaches yet also budget-friendly and thus topping the best roach killers available today.

 ##  Special lure/ Attractant

-Harris [boric acid contains a unique lure thatll attract the roaches](https://pestpolicy.com/does
-- boric
-- acid
-- kill
-- roaches/)to the poison and trick it into feeding o its death.
-Further, the [cockroaches](https://pestpolicy.com/does
-- boric
-- acid
-- kill
-- roaches/)tend to carry the boric acid back to their nests, causing the secondary kill effect on the whole roach colony.
+Harris [boric acid contains a unique lure thatll attract the roaches](https://pestpolicy.com/does-boric-acid-kill-roaches/)to the poison and trick it into feeding o its death.
+Further, the [cockroaches](https://pestpolicy.com/does-boric-acid-kill-roaches/)tend to carry the boric acid back to their nests, causing the secondary kill effect on the whole roach colony.

-The included straw has a tube
-- like design thatll allow the homeowner to place the roach killing powders to the deepest of the cracks and crevices.
+The included straw has a tube-like design thatll allow the homeowner to place the roach killing powders to the deepest of the cracks and crevices.
 But, being a chemical, boric acid must not be ingested by humans, pets, and livestock as it can be poisonous to them.

 ##  **Condensed milk mixture**

 It would help if you mixed the boric acid roach killer with condensed milk, creating a thick paste thats highly attractive to top efficiency roaches.
 This will help confuse some roaches and bugs that will readily avoid eating some roach baits with a specific smell, color, or shape.
-This roach powder offers high
-- efficiency rates where you can see dead roaches two days after being applied in the right locations.
+This roach powder offers high-efficiency rates where you can see dead roaches two days after being applied in the right locations.

 ##  Harris Boric Acid works